nsengiyumva-wilberforce/pos/README.md

 ## Contributing

 We welcome contributions from the community!
-If you'd like to contribute to Lakasir, please follow these steps:
+If you'd like to contribute to Nonci, please follow these steps:

-1. keep on eye on [project board](https://github.com/orgs/lakasir/projects/2/views/1)
+1. keep on eye on [project board](https://github.com/orgs/Nonci/projects/2/views/1)
 2. Fork the repository.
 3. Create a new branch (git checkout -b feature/new-feature).
 4. Make your changes and commit them (git commit -am 'Add new feature').